Regina A. Scott

 Commanding Officer of Operations-Valley Bureau, the largest Bureau

 within the department.
-She is responsible for the Eastside of the
+She was responsible for the Eastside of the

 San Fernando Valley which includes Foothill, Mission, Van Nuys and

-Scott is the mother of two adult children and a grandmother of two
+Scott is the mother of two adult children and has three

 grandchildren.
 Her daughter is currently serving in the United

-States Air Force and her son is a Longshoreman working from the San
+States Air Force and her son is employed by the Department of

 golf and playing blues on her guitar.